 Homeopathy is based on the theory of ‘like cures like’ and the ‘law of the smallest dose’.
-To treat an illness, a homeopathic therapist (homeopath) uses tiny doses of a substance that in large doses would actually cause the symptoms of the illness.
+To treat an illness, a homeopathic therapist (homeopath) uses tiny doses of a substance.
+In large doses, the substance would cause the symptoms of the illness.

-Homeopathic remedies are made from plant, mineral and animal substances.
+Manufacturers make homeopathic remedies from plant, mineral and animal substances.
 They are diluted in water and shaken until there is little, if any, of the original substance left.
 They use the water to make drops, pills or creams.

-Why people with cancer use homeopathy
+Why people with cancer use it

 As with most types of complementary therapy, people use it because it may help them feel better or more in control of their situation.

-It is used alongside conventional medicine.
+People use it alongside conventional medicine.
 You should not have it instead of conventional cancer treatment.

 Homeopaths believe that it can treat a wide range of symptoms and conditions.